 - a.
-Be planned/approved by the registered dietitian and meet the nutritional needs of the patients in accordance with the current recommended dietary guidelines of the Food and Nutrition Board, National Research Council, and the currently approved facility diet manual in accordance with the written diet order. - b.
+Be planned/approved by the registered dietitian and meet the nutrition needs of the patients in accordance with the current recommended dietary guidelines of the Food and Nutrition Board, National Research Council and the currently approved facility diet manual in accordance with the written diet order. - b.
 Be dated at least one week in advance.
 The current week's menus shall be posted and available in the kitchen.
 The meals prepared and served shall correspond with the posted menu, or written diet orders. - c.
 Not be restrictive in nature (e.g., seasoning, fat, sodium, sugar content) unless required by a modified/therapeutic diet order. - d.
-Be of equivalent nutritional value when substitutions/changes are made.
+Be of equivalent nutrition value when substitutions/changes are made.
 Menus/production schedules, showing all changes, shall be retained for at least 30 days. - 9.
 Diets shall be in writing and signed by a physician or a mid-level practitioner if privileged by the Medical Staff and Governing Body.
-Notification according to facility policy shall be made to the Nutrition

-Services Department on a timely basis, kept current, and include current date, the patient's name, room number, and diet order.
+Dietitians may issue orders for patient diets if authorized by the medical staff.
+Notification according to facility policy shall be made to the Nutrition Services Department on a timely basis, kept current and include current date, the patient's name, room number and diet order.